-DTS1000H1 Comparative Research Methods in Diaspora and Transnationalism
+DTS1000H1 Comparative Research Methods in DTS

 This seminar will introduce students to a range of theories to do with diaspora and transnationalism from the humanities and the social sciences.
 Core questions will include the methodological differences between diaspora and its many synonyms, such as migrant communities, exile, refugee, etc. The different emphases and overlaps between Migration Studies, Urban Studies, and Diaspora and Transnational Studies will also be pursued.